 For Physical shareholders and other than individual shareholders holding shares in Demat.
-PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Shareholders who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/ RTA.
-Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in account or in the company records in order to login.
-OR Date of Birth (DOB) • If both the details are not recorded with the depository or company, please enter the member id / folio number in the Dividend Bank details field.
+PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Shareholders who have not updated their PAN with the Company/Depository Participan are requested to use the sequence number sent by Company/RTA or contact Company RTA.
+Dividend Bank Details OR Date of Birth (DOB)